Group dynamics: Types of groups

 Groups can vary drastically from one another.
 For example, three best friends who interact every day as well as a collection of people watching a movie in a theater both constitute a group.
 Past research has identified four basic types of groups which include, but are not limited to: primary groups, social groups, collective groups, and categories.
 It is important to define these four types of groups because they are intuitive to most lay people.
 For example, in an experiment, participants were asked to sort a number of groups into categories based on their own criteria.
 Examples of groups to be sorted were a sports team, a family, people at a bus stop and women.
 It was found that participants consistently sorted groups into four categories: intimacy groups, task groups, loose associations, and social categories.
 These categories are conceptually similar to the four basic types to be discussed.
 Therefore, it seems that individuals intuitively define aggregations of individuals in this way.

 Primary groups

 Primary groups are characterized by relatively small, long-lasting groups of individuals who share personally meaningful relationships.
-Since the members ofthese groups often interact face-to-face, they know each other very well and are unified.
+Since the members of these groups often interact face-to-face, they know each other very well and are unified.
 Individuals that are a part of primary groups consider the group to be an important part of their lives.
 Consequently, members strongly identify with their group, even without regular meetings.
 Cooley believed that primary groups were essential for integrating individuals into their society since this is often their first experience with a group.
 For example, individuals are born into a primary group, their family, which creates a foundation for them to base their future relationships.
 Individuals can be born into a primary group; however, primary groups can also form when individuals interact for extended periods of time in meaningful ways.
 Examples of primary groups include family, close friends, and gangs.